zmar0519/unit-2-game-tracker/README.md

 * Ability to pull in data from an API.
 * Ability to search said API for games.
 * A review section attached to the games.

+### Credits
+Thanks to Milligram.io for their frontend CSS Framework.